 The Kids on the Farm Program facilitates school field trips to local farms for students in K-12.
 Expect a learning experience engaging all five senses where your students can interact with livestock and their many products, work with soil and compost, learn how plants grow and how they are used, and appreciate “wild nature” as well as the “managed natural system” that is a farm.
 No matter which farm you choose, your students will learn about where food comes from and achieve specific curriculum connections.

 - Funds are limited - book early!
 Booking Period begins April 1.

-- 10 local and diversified farms in the Whitehorse area to choose from.
-Visit a farm that’s new to you!
+- Many local and diversified farms to choose from.
+Visit a farm that's new to you!

 - Tour a different farm from your colleagues - have your students share & compare their experiences.

 - Plan ahead - book your fall farm tour this spring.